simplicityf/BookStore_DApp/README.md

-# Sample BookStore Decentralize Application Project
+# Simple BookStore Decentralize Application Project

 This project demonstrates a simple DApp, where owner gets to add books, and anyone can access the book by its title